NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

     unix_uid: str = None,             # Unix filesystem user id (uid) to apply when creating new volume (if not specified, uid of source volume will be retained) (Note: cannot apply uid of '0' when creating clone).
     unix_gid: str = None,             # Unix filesystem group id (gid) to apply when creating new volume (if not specified, gid of source volume will be retained) (Note: cannot apply gid of '0' when creating clone).
     mountpoint: str = None,           # Local mountpoint to mount new volume at.
 If not specified, volume will not be mounted locally.
 On Linux hosts - if specified, calling program must be run as root.
+    junction: str =None,              # Specified custom junction-path where volumes will be mounted at.
+If not specified, a junction path will become: ("/"+Volume Name).
-    readonly: bool = False,           # Mount volume locally as "read-only.
+    readonly: bool = False,           # Option to mount volume locally as "read-only.
 If not specified volume will be mounted as "read-write".
 On Linux hosts - if specified, calling program must be run as root.
     print_output: bool = False        # Denotes whether or not to print messages to the console during execution.
 ) :
 ```